Epicodus-Curriculum/intro-full-stack/2_1_practice_git_commands.md

 In the previous lesson, we initialized git in our project and walked through the status lifecycle of files.
-That was a lengthy walkthrough so let’s now practice the most relevant points.
+That was a lengthy walkthrough so let's now practice the most relevant points.

 When you make changes in your project, you have the option to make a commit which will preserve a snapshot of your project at that moment.
 The steps are: